Waukesha County Milwaukee Area

 Brookfield

-Ideally situated, Brookfield is located on the eastern edge of Waukesha County, it is a blend of beautiful, newer residences and established homesteads dating back to the early part of the 19th century.
-It is a large community, covering more than 27 square miles and has a population of over 40,000, making it one of the largest and most populous communities in Waukesha County.
-Brookfield is home dozens of upscale subdivisions, amenity-heavy apartments and condominium projects.
-It is a regional shopping and business center, highlighted by The Corners of Brookfield, an upscale shopping and entertainment destination.
-Bishop's Woods and Brookfield Lakes Corporate Center are among the many office parks that have been carefully designed to take advantage of the community's beautiful natural surroundings.
+Ideally situated, Brookfield is located on the eastern edge of Waukesha County.
+It is a blend of beautiful, newer residences and established homesteads dating back to the early part of the 19th century.
+It is a large community, covering more than 27 square miles, making it one of the largest and most-populous communities in Waukesha County.
+It also is a regional shopping and business center, highlighted by The Corners of Brookfield, an upscale shopping and entertainment destination.

 Elm Grove

 The village of Elm Grove is a quaint, secluded community that features some of the more beautiful homes in the Milwaukee area.
-Less than 4.5 miles square, the entire village has been designated a bird sanctuary, which adds to its bucolic atmosphere.
-The village features a quaint downtown area along Watertown Plank Road and a park that is located in the village center.
-Surrounded by the cities of Brookfield and Wauwatosa and conveniently located in the center of the metropolitan area, Elm Grove boasts one of the area's highest median home values.
+Less than 4.5 miles square with many wooded lots, the entire village has been designated as a bird sanctuary, which adds to its bucolic atmosphere.
+Surrounded by the cities of Brookfield and Wauwatosa and conveniently tucked away in the center of the metropolitan area, Elm Grove boasts among the area’s highest median home values.

 Northern Waukesha County: Menomonee Falls • Lisbon • Sussex • Butler • Lannon